Oneo64/The-Mirk-of-Agmundr/Characters/Ljosbjorn.md

 ### Alfarr
 [*See: Alfarr.md*](Alfarr.md)

 Although Ljósbjǫrn treats Alfarr no differently than a friend, despite being his only living brother, he is more willing to rely on him even when he knows about his brother's cowardice.
+He remains as emotionally guarded as he would be with other strangers, although he does become more talkative with him.

 ### Example dialogues
 #### Main story